juliennyambal/juliennyambal.github.io/content/english/about.md

     - name : "Machine Learning Engineer"
       company : "Retro Rabbit: "
       duration : "2018-2019"
-      content : "Worked on a [Kalido](https://www.kalido.me/).
+      content : "Worked on [Kalido](https://www.kalido.me/).
 My role was mainly to maintain and improve the different Machine Learning models for the systems on AWS Cloud.
 That was entailing reading new papers, A/B testing, custom dataset creation and training."

+    # experience item loop
+    - name : "Machine Learning Engineer"
+      company : "Retro Rabbit: "
+      duration : "2019"
+      content : "Worked on [Avo by Nedbank](https://www.nedbank.co.za/content/nedbank/desktop/gt/en/personal/nedbank-money/avo.html).
+I wrote the initial piece of code to do the customer segmentation logic to group the potential customers by spending habits.
+I was also very involved in the customer's experience improvement by collecting the data from the customer from both the app anf the different sources to propose better products."

 ############################### Skill #################################
 skill:
   enable : true
-  title : "SKILL"
+  title : "Skills"
   skill_list:
     # skill item loop
     - name : "Software engineering"